 Eat Sustainable Seafood

-Other than booking a trip with the right company, travel the ocean responsibly.
-That is, respect marine life and habitats throughout your journey.
+To travel the ocean as a responsible tourist means to respect marine life and habitats throughout your journey.
 For example, give nesting sea turtles on the beach the freedom they need to lead happy lives.

 Another way to travel responsibly is to avoid buying items made from marine life.
 They are linked to the destruction of the ocean’s ecosystem.